-By using insights into workplace utilization and employee needs, businesses can optimize their portfolios, design more flexible workplaces, and provide employees with productive and engaging experiences in the workplace.
+By using insights into workplace utilisation and employee needs, businesses can optimise their portfolios, design more flexible workplaces, and provide employees with productive and engaging experiences in the workplace.

 Hence, the shift has changed from dealing with the immediate effects of the pandemic to accepting that hybrid is the new way of working.
 So, the focus is now on planning and adapting workplaces (and policies) to ensure people get the most from their experience in the workplace.

-Real estate leads and FM service owners are increasingly turning to data to drive decisions in workplace design and optimization, ensuring cost reduction across the real estate portfolio and within services provided, all the while realizing the opportunities and bringing innovation.
+Real estate leads and FM service owners are increasingly turning to data to drive decisions in workplace design and optimisation, ensuring cost reduction across the real estate portfolio and within services provided, all the while realising the opportunities and bringing innovation.

-- To optimize the portfolio and reduce financial risk to the organization, workplace design needs to be more flexible, enabling connection and collaboration.
+- To optimise the portfolio and reduce financial risk to the organisation, workplace design needs to be more flexible, enabling connection and collaboration.
 Providing solutions that ensure people have worthwhile and productive experiences in the workplace is crucial.
 It’s not just about the physical space; it’s about how people use that space to work, connect and collaborate.